gjpelletier/PyOAE/README.md

 ```
 ![Fig5_map_of_DIC_bio_mean_using_fco2atm_as_fco2](https://github.com/user-attachments/assets/f8be6ed7-b584-4b32-899e-c134c9d2485a)

-Next we will make a map showing the results of the regression estimate of the amplitude of DICbio.
+Next we will make a map showing the results of the regression estimate of the amplitude of DIC_bio.
 Note that the amplitude represents half of the distance from the peak to the trough of each annual cycle.
-Therefore the amplitude is half of the annual range of DICbio
+Therefore the amplitude is half of the annual range of DIC_bio

 ```
 # plot a map